vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 !!! note

-    For a `STOPPED` `BALANCE DATA` job, Nebula Graph detects whether the same type of `FAILED` jobs or `FINISHED` jobs have been created since the start time of the job.
+    For a `STOPPED` `BALANCE DATA` job, NebulaGraph detects whether the same type of `FAILED` jobs or `FINISHED` jobs have been created since the start time of the job.
 If so, the `STOPPED` job cannot be restored.
 For example, if chronologically there are STOPPED job1, FINISHED job2, and STOPPED Job3, only job3 can be restored, and job1 cannot.

 ### Migrate partition